 The Makerspace is an open format collaborative workspace for students, faculty, and invited guests to brainstorm, create, learn, and develop ideas.
 Its design fosters creativity and collaboration, with whiteboards and modular furniture that give students a setting reflective of a professional and integrative work environment.

 Visits from outside experts and practitioners, including distinguished alumni and off-campus leaders, are commonplace.
-The Nursing Symposium happening during True Blue weekend 2018 is one example of a co-sponsored event between the Griffiths Center for Collaboration & Innovation and the Department of Nursing.
+The October 2018 Nursing Symposium was co-sponsored by the Griffiths Center for Collaboration & Innovation and the Department of Nursing.

 The Fabrication Lab, “Fab Lab,” is a cross-disciplinary space dedicated to providing both 2D and 3D digital technologies which allow our students to create anything from prototypes of product ideas to traditional art.